CrowdedAstronaut/all-about-anime/README.md

 ## Project Description

-what's up at NASA is a working, interactive, full-stack application that receives data from a custom API that we designed.
-The app allows users to learn more about programming languages, their icons, their authors, and their creation date.
+All About Anime is a working, interactive, React application that receives data from an anime API and returns results to the user.
+The app allows users to learn more about anime, their photos, their names, and their descriptions.

 ## User Stories (MVP/CRUD)

-- As a user of what's up at NASA, I want to be able to view the top programming language and view the properties of each language so I can have all the information in a centralized location.
+- As a user of All About Anime, I want to be able to view the top anime and view the details of each character so I can have all the information in a centralized location.
-- As a user of what's up at NASA, I want to be able to create comments about programming language to be add to the database so that I can interact with the app.
-- As a user of what's up at NASA, I want to be able to see my created post so that I know my post is saved.
-- As a user of what's up at NASA, I want to be able to update a post incase I make a mistake.
-- As a user of what's up at NASA, I want to be able to delete my post so that I can remove any unwanted post.

 ## Workflow